jaythad13/Mathematikezettelkasten/Mathematical Analysis I --- math-131/notes/Limits.md

 ### Limits on the real and complex numbers

 On the real and complex numbers, we can leverage their structure to define some natural functions that happen to be continuous.
-For example — we have continuity of operations on the complex numbers.
+For example — we have continuity of operations on the complex numbers and we have left and right limits on the real numbers.

 ##### _proposition:_ limits of operations on the complex numbers